fastly/fastly-magento/README.md

 - [the bundled Varnish Cache configuration file](https://github.com/fastly/fastly-magento/blob/master/app/code/community/Fastly/CDN/etc/default.vcl) (VCL).

-The FastlyCDN module basically sets the correct Cache-Control headers according to the configuration and the visitor session and provides an interface for purginf Fastly's cache.
+The FastlyCDN module basically sets the correct Cache-Control headers according to the configuration and the visitor session and provides an interface for purging Fastly's cache.

 The second component, the VCL, configures Varnish to process the client requests and